snetc

 Commands

-snetc <cidr> Subnet info
+snetc <cidr> IPv4 or IPv6 subnet info

-snetc <cidr> --split <prefix> List all /<prefix> subnets
+snetc <cidr> --split <prefix> List all /<prefix> IPv4 subnets

 snetc aggregate <cidr> [...]
 Aggregate to minimal covering set